 There’s a lot of conflicting information about buying a timeshare.
-Some call it the worst financial decision you could make.
-But is that true?
+Many call it the worst financial decision you could make.
 On this episode, we invite Allison Berger to discuss the pros and cons of buying a timeshare.
 If you’ve ever been roped into one of those high-pressure sales meetings you’ll want to listen to consider if you made the right decision.
 You can also watch our short YouTube video summary to get a brief synopsis of this episode and see Allison in her spooky attire.

 Have you ever considered buying a timeshare?

 If you have ever been on vacation at an upscale resort you may have sat in on a timeshare presentation.
 These high-pressure sales meetings are designed to quickly nugde you to purchase and they pull out all of the stops to get you to sign on the dotted line.
 They claim to only need 90 minutes of your time, but those 90 minutes can be pretty intense.
 According to the American Resort Development Corporation, 2018 was the 9th consecutive year of growth for timeshare sales.
 Out of 127 million households in America, 9 million own at least 1 shared vacation product.
 So around 7% of American families timeshare owners.
 Maybe they are not that bad of an investment, right?
 Let’s start with exploring exactly what you are buying?
 What is a timeshare?

 Are the intensive sales tactics worth it?